katursis/Pawn.Regex/README.md

 # Pawn.Regex
-Pawn.Regex is a plugin that allows you to work with regular expressions.
+🔎 Plugin that adds support for regular expressions in Pawn

 Why is it better than others plugins?
-Because it gives you an opportunity to get match results.
+Because it gives you an opportunity to get match groups.

 ## Natives
 ```pawn